 When you teach synchronously, you are, for the most part, in your students' bedrooms, which is exceptionally private.
 You know, like they're teenagers - there are some of them who, you know, are a bit too vulnerable for that.
-You are, you know, invading their personal space, and they are for you also . . . .
-(Sandra, secondary teacher)
+You are, you know, invading their personal space, and they are for you also (Sandra, secondary teacher)

-Impact of COVID-19 on school communities While the accounts discussed earlier illuminated the teachers' feeling of vulnerability, the excerpt above describes the vulnerability of students, and the need to renegotiate personal space in the relationship between teachers and students.
+While the accounts discussed earlier illuminated the teachers' feeling of vulnerability, the excerpt above describes the vulnerability of students, and the need to renegotiate personal space in the relationship between teachers and students.